vssssssssss/thinkster-django-angular-tutorial/chapter07.md

     <posts posts="vm.posts" ng-show="vm.posts && vm.posts.length"></posts>

-    <a class="btn btn-primary btn-fab btn-raised mdi-content-add btn-add-new-post"
-      href="javascript:void(0)"
-      ng-show="vm.isAuthenticated"
-      ng-dialog="/static/templates/thoughts/new-thought.html"
-      ng-dialog-controller="NewPostController as vm"></a>

 {x: index_template}
 Create the index template

 We will add a little more later, but not much.
 Most of what we need will be in the template we create for the posts directive next.

-The anchor tag in this snippet uses the `ngDialog` directive we included as a dependency earlier to show a modal when the user wants to submit a new post.

 ## Controlling the index interface with IndexController
 Create a file in `static/javascripts/layout/controllers/` called `index.controller.js` and add the following: